Why is diatomic nitrogen inert?

 2. nitrogen atom electron arrangement

-3. nitrogen bond energy and reactivity
+3. You know what I mean?.
+And nitrogen bond energy and reactivity

 The high bond energy of nitrogen is a direct reflection of its inertness.
-Because the N ≡ N bond in the nitrogen molecule requires a huge amount of energy to break, nitrogen hardly reacts with other substances at normal temperature and pressure.
-Even under high temperature or high energy conditions, the reactivity of nitrogen is still relatively low, which further proves its inertness.
+Because the N ≡ N bond in the nitrogen molecule needs a huge amount of energy to break, nitrogen hardly reacts with other substances at healthy temperature and pressure.
+Even under high temperature or high energy conditions, the reactivity of nitrogen is still comparatively low, which further proves its inertness.
+The chemical reactivity of nitrogen is also related to thermodynamic stability of its molecules.
+But The formation of nitrogen molecules is usually accompanied by the emit of a signifiis able tot quantity of energy, which makes the nitrogen molecules highly stable in chemical interactions.
+Therefore, nitrogen is difficult to decompose or react with other substances in the natural ecological stability.
+But Based on my observations,

 4. nitrogen molecular symmetry and reactivity

-The symmetry of the nitrogen molecule is also an important reason for its inertness.
-Due to the high symmetry of nitrogen molecules, it lacks clear reaction sites in chemical reactions, making it difficult for other molecules to chemically react with it.
-This symmetry makes the nitrogen molecule appear highly inert in chemical reactions.
+The symmetry of the nitrogen molecule is also an crucial reason to its inertness.
+Due to the high symmetry of nitrogen molecules, it lacks clear interaction sites in chemical interactions, making it difficult to other molecules to chemically react with it.
+And Generally speaking This symmetry makes the nitrogen molecule appear highly inert in chemical interactions.
+The high symmetry of the nitrogen molecule is also related to its selectivity in chemical interactions.
+In chemical interactions, the symmetry of molecules usually affects their reactivity, and the high symmetry of nitrogen molecules makes them highly selective in chemical interactions, thereby further reducing their reactivity.

-5. nitrogen in industrial applications
+5. nitrogen in manufacturing applications

 6. summary